The deceleration parameter in `tilted' Friedmann universes: Newtonian vs relativistic treatment: Introduction

 Our work shows that, at the linear level, the Newtonian and the relativistic studies proceed in close parallel up to a certain point.
 Until then, the two approaches are indistinguishable for all practical purposes.
 The relativistic treatment starts to diverge when the role of the gravitational field is taken into account.
 In Newtonian theory, the latter propagates via the associated potential, with the matter contribution coming through the Poisson equation.
 There is no potential in relativity.
 There, Poisson's formula is replaced by the Einstein field equations and the matter input to the gravitational field comes into play through the energy-momentum tensor.
 When peculiar motions are accounted for, the local stress-energy tensor (and therefore the associated gravitational field) contains an additional energy-flux input due to the moving matter.
-This contribution then feeds into the Einstein field equations and subsequently into the energy and the momentum conservation laws.
-In a sense, one could say that the bulk flow gravitates~\cite{TT,FT}.
+In a sense, one might say that the bulk flow gravitates~\cite{TT,FT}.
+This flux contribution feeds into the Einstein field equations, then into the energy and the momentum conservation laws and eventually emerges into the formulae governing the linear evolution of the peculiar-velocity field.
 No Newtonian study can naturally reproduce such effects, which explains why the two theories arrive at considerably different results and conclusions.
 Overall, the disagreement between the Newtonian and the relativistic results identified in this work, is traced back to the fundamentally different way the two theories treat the gravitational field and its sources.

 We start our presentation in \S~\ref{sCF} with a brief outline of the covariant approach to fluid dynamics, both in Newtonian theory and in general relativity.
 In the next section, we apply the formalism to models equipped with two families of relatively moving observers.
 These are related by the Galilean transformation in the Newtonian treatment and by the Lorentz boost in the relativistic.
 Section 4 provides the linear relations between the key kinematic variables measured by the aforementioned two groups of observers.
 The Newtonian relative-motion effects on the deceleration parameter are presented in \S~\ref{sNEtq} and those of the relativistic analysis in \S~\ref{sREtq}.
 There, we also compare the two treatments and identify the reasons behind their disagreement.